-Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health on the person's health and that transportation by ambulance is medically required.
-In-network: Emergency ambulance: Ground ambulance: \$250 copayment per trip Air ambulance: 20% of the allowed amount Non-emergency ambulance (1) : Ground ambulance \$250 copayment per trip Air ambulance 20% of the allowed amount Out-of-network (POS): Emergency ambulance: \$250 copayment per trip; not subject to POS deductible Air ambulance: \$250 copayment per trip; not subject to POS deductible Non-emergency ambulance (1) : Ground ambulance: 50% of the allowed amount; subject to POS deductible; requires prior authorization Air ambulance: 50% of the allowed amount; subject to POS deductible; requires prior authorization
+Services that are covered for you What you must pay when you get these services Allergy services (1) You are covered for allergy shots and serum when medically necessary.
+In-network: Physician services: 20% coinsurance of the allowed amount Outpatient hospital services: - 20% coinsurance of the allowed amount Out-of-network (POS): 50% coinsurance of the allowed amount; subject to POS deductible there is appropriate facility that can provide care in the provide care i Services that are covered for you What you must pay when you get these services to POS deductible Non-emergency ambulance Ground ambulance: 50% coinsurance of the allowed amount; subject POS deductible Air ambulance: 50% coinsurance of the Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that Emergency ambulance: Ground ambulance: \$250 copay per one-way trip Air ambulance: 20% coinsurance of the allowed amount Non-emergency ambulance(1): Ground ambulance: \$250 copay per one-way trip Air ambulance: 20% coinsurance of the allowed amount Out-of-network (POS): Emergency ambulance: Ground ambulance: \$250 copay per one-way trip; not subject to POS deductible Air ambulance: 20% coinsurance of the allowed amount; not subject to POS deductible Non-emergency ambulance(1): Ground ambulance: 50% coinsurance of the allowed amount; subject to POS deductible Air ambulance: 50% coinsurance of the allowed amount; subject to POS deductible Air ambulance: 50% coinsurance of the allowed amount; subject to POS deductible